Jean-MarcHarvengt/MCUME/README.md

 - You can then play the game with the analog joystick and the FIRE/USER1 keys
 - press the USER1+USER2 to reboot the emulator and load another ROM
 - USER2 can be used to swap joystick 1/2 in some emulators

+# Running on the PICOMPUTER
+- Fire button is mapped to key 'Q'
+- USER2 is mapped to key "fn"
+- USER1 is mapped to "fn+DEL"
+- for PICO64, fb+DEL can be used to load selected game

 # Credits
 I mostly ported the emulators from existing projects, all the credit goes to the authors of